Chinese Communist Party: Lower-level organizations

 After seizing political power, the CCP extended the dual party-state command system to all government institutions, social organizations, and economic entities.
-The State Council and the Supreme Court each has a party core group (党组), established since November 1949.
+The State Council and the Supreme Court each has a party group, established since November 1949.
 Party committees permeate in every state administrative organ as well as the People's Consultation Conferences and mass organizations at all levels.
-Party committees exist inside of companies, both private and state-owned.
+According to scholar Rush Doshi, "[t]he Party sits above the state, runs parallel to the state, and is enmeshed in every level of the state."
 Modelled after the Soviet Nomenklatura system, the party committee's organization department at each level has the power to recruit, train, monitor, appoint, and relocate these officials.

 Party committees exist at the level of provinces, cities, counties, and neighbourhoods.
 These committees play a key role in directing local policy by selecting local leaders and assigning critical tasks.
 The Party secretary at each level is more senior than that of the leader of the government, with the CCP standing committee being the main source of power.
 Party committee members in each level are selected by the leadership in the level above, with provincial leaders selected by the central Organizational Department, and not removable by the local party secretary.

-In theory, however, party committees are elected by party congresses at their own level.
-Local party congresses are supposed to be held every fifth year, but under extraordinary circumstances they may be held earlier or postponed.
-However that decision must be approved by the next higher level of the local party committee.
-The number of delegates and the procedures for their election are decided by the local party committee, but must also have the approval of the next higher party committee.
+Neighborhood committees are generally composed of older volunteers.